KSDaemon/wampy.js/index.md

 * **callbacks**.
 Required.
 If it is a function - it will be treated as rpc itself or it can be hash table of callbacks:

+    {
-           { rpc: registered procedure
+        rpc: registered procedure
         onSuccess: will be called on successful registration
         onError: will be called if registration would be aborted }

-Registered PRC during invocation will receive two arguments: payload (may be null), and options object.
+Registered PRC during invocation will receive three arguments: array payload (may be undefined), object payload (may be undefined) and options object.
 One attribute of interest in options is "receive_progress" (boolean), which indicates, that caller is willing to receive progressive results, if possible.
-RPC can return no result (undefined), or it must return an array with 2 elements:
+RPC can return no result (undefined), or it must return an array with 1, 2 or 3 elements:

 * \[0\] element must contain options object or {} if not needed.
 Possible attribute of options is "progress": true, which indicates, that it's a progressive result, so there will be more results in future.
 Be sure to unset "progress" on last result message.
-* \[1\] element can contain result, which can be a simple value, array or object
+* \[1\] element can contain array result or single value (that will be converted to array with one element)
+* \[2\] element can contain object result

 ```javascript
 const sqrt_f = function (x) { return [{}, x*x]; };